-Don Rollins is a 1983 graduate of Lamar University and a former saxophone student of President Emeritus Dr. James S. Simmons.
-He has maintained a career as a teacher, performer and songwriter since then.
+Don Rollins is a 1983 graduate of Lamar University and a former saxophone student of Lamar President Emeritus, Dr. James S. Simmons.
+He has maintained a career as a teacher, performer, and songwriter since then.

 After graduating from Lamar, Mr. Rollins had a 17-year career as a successful music educator in the public schools of Texas.
 His bands have received superior awards in marching, concert and sight-reading contests, and his jazz bands won numerous festivals, including the University of Houston Jazz Festival in 2001.

-Mr. Rollins’s career in songwriting began in 1989 with a single recorded by Country Music Hall of Fame member Ray Price.
-He began a 10-year relationship with Warner/Chappell Music in 1997 while still a Texas resident, and made the move to Nashville in 2001.
+Mr. Rollins’ career in songwriting began in 1989 with a single recorded by Country Music Hall of Fame member Ray Price.
+He began a 10-year relationship with Warner/Chappell Music in 1997 while still a Texas resident and moved to Nashville in 2001.

-Since 2003, Mr. Rollins has continued to pursue educational projects, as well as songwriting opportunities, teaching songwriting classes, and appearing as a guest speaker at the Berklee School of Music, Renaissance Center of Dickson, Tennessee, and numerous appearances and workshops for other songwriting organizations around the country.
+Since 2003, Mr. Rollins has continued to pursue educational projects, and other songwriting opportunities, teaching songwriting classes, and appearing as a guest speaker at the Berklee School of Music, Renaissance Center of Dickson, Tennessee, and numerous appearances and workshops for other songwriting organizations around the country.